-From 1 July 2017 the requirement that you derive less than 10% of your income from employment sources has been abolished and regardless of your employment arrangement you may be able to claim a tax deduction.
-Those aged 65 to 74 will still need to meet the work test in order to be eligible to make a contribution and claim a tax deduction.
+From 1 July 2017 the requirement that you derive less than 10% of your income from employment sources was abolished and regardless of your employment arrangement you may be able to claim a tax deduction for your personal superannuation contributions.
+From 1 July 2020, if you're aged under 67 you can make personal or non-concessional contributions into super without needing to meet a work test requirement.